 2. Hallmark Ute 8.5

-Based out of Lupton, Colorado, Hallmark RV offers a complete line of high-quality, pop-up truck campers for those looking for a more adventurous, off-road experience.
+Based out of Lupton, Colorado, Hallmark RV offers a complete line of high-quality, pop-up truck campers.
 The Ute is one of Hallmark’s best-selling models.
 Constructed of a composite fiberglass with a balsa wood core and a one-piece molded fiberglass composite roof, the Hallmark Ute is built to last.
 The camper’s 8-foot 5-inch floorplan features a 60×80-inch east-west queen-size bed with underbed storage, a large kitchen on the driver’s side, and a 55-inch U-shape dinette, and a wet-bath with a shower, toilet, and sink on the passenger side.
 Standard features include a Progressive Dynamics 45 amp “Mighty Mini” Power Center, molded one-piece counter tops, overhead cabinets with beautiful Tambour doors, big-view double windows, a 4-gallon DSI water heater, a dual battery compartment, a Lagun swing-away table, and a choice between either amber bamboo or maple cabinetry.
 The tanks sizes for the XL model are pretty decent too with 30 gallons fresh, 12 gallons grey, and 14 gallons black.
 Hallmark’s best options include a 200 watt solar power system, a north-south cabover, a Thetford Cassette Toilet, a side awning, inverters with transfer relays, a low-profile air conditioner, custom flooring, and several choices in cabinet finishes including a few exotic ones.
-Weighs only 1,643 pounds dry.
-Fits on both long-bed (XL) and short-bed (XS) full-size trucks and comes with a five-year structural warranty, one of the best in the industry.
-A quality camper, one of the best.
-The base price for the Hallmark Ute is $40,995.
+Weighs only 1,643 pounds dry, making it ideal for those who are looking for a more adventurous, off-road experience.
+Fits on both long-bed (XL) and short-bed (XS) full-size trucks and comes with a five-year structural warranty.
+One of the best, an overlander favorite, The base price for the Hallmark Ute is $40,995.

 3. Northern Lite 8-11EX WET